Mercurial: Design

 Mercurial uses SHA-1 hashes to identify revisions.
 For repository access via a network, Mercurial uses an HTTP-based protocol that seeks to reduce round-trip requests, new connections, and data transferred.
 Mercurial can also work over SSH where the protocol is very similar to the HTTP-based protocol.
 By default it uses a 3-way merge before calling external merge tools.

 Usage

 Figure 1 shows some of the most important operations in Mercurial and their relations to Mercurial's concepts.

 Adoption

-Although Mercurial was not selected to manage the Linux kernel sources, it has been adopted by several organizations, including Facebook, the W3C, and Mozilla.
+Although Mercurial was not selected to manage the Linux kernel sources, it was adopted by several organizations.
 Facebook is using the Rust programming language to write Mononoke, a Mercurial server specifically designed to support large multi-project repositories.

 In 2013, Facebook adopted Mercurial and began work on scaling it to handle their large, unified code repository.

 Google also uses Mercurial client as a front-end on their cloud-based 'Piper' monorepo back-end.

 Bitbucket announced that its web-based version control services would end support for Mercurial in June 2020 (then extended to July 2020), explaining that "less than 1% of new projects use it, and developer surveys indicated that 90% of developers use Git".

+Xen used Mercurial for many years, but moved to Git in 2013.

+Mozilla used Mercurial for many years, but started moving to end support for Mercurial in 2023.